katekalcevich/Test-ARIA/README.md

 - Don't override accessibility roles - in general use ARIA roles on &lt;div&gt;s since they have no existing accessibility role
 - No need to double up HTML and ARIA (for example, &lt;main role="main"&gt; unless you are supporting a specific browser and screen reader combination that doesn't support the landmarks you are using
 - If you have multiple landmarks of the same type, add a unique label for each one (for example, &lt;nav aria-label="Main"&gt; and &lt;nav aria-label="Education section"&gt;

+### Landmark demos

+The files [html-landmarks.html](https://katekalcevich.github.io/Test-ARIA/html-landmarks.html), [aria-landmark-roles.html](https://katekalcevich.github.io/Test-ARIA/aria-landmark-roles.html) and [html-aria-combo-landmarks.html](https://katekalcevich.github.io/Test-ARIA/html-aria-combo-landmarks.html) and be used to test screen reader announcements of different types of landmarks.

+When I tested with VoiceOver, the combo HTML and ARIA landmarks file is the only one that announced all the landmarks.

 ## Keyboard support
 Unlike HTML form elements, browsers don't automatically make ARIA components keyboard accessible.
 Developers have to provide keyboard support in their code.
 For a web page to be accessible, all interactive elements must work with a keyboard.